sxy-sun/sxy-sun.github.io/_posts/2023-01-22-resistive-sensors.md

 math: true
 ---

-> This post is my notes from the class I am taking "CEE 575 Infrastructure Sensing" offered by Prof. Branko Kerkez at University of Michigan.
-This will be archived under category `Robotics`->`Sensing`.

----

-> For our purposes, a sensor is a  device that receives a stimulus and responds with a signal.

 ## Measuring Temperature
 [Thermistor](https://en.wikipedia.org/wiki/Thermistor): a temperature-dependent resistor, changing resistance with changes in temperature.
 Since for some materials, resistance is a function of temperature, we have: